Are you ready to buy a home? 7 questions to ask

 Your credit score factors heavily into your ability to get the best interest rate available.
 Before you apply for a mortgage, take advantage of your right to a free credit report from each of the three nationwide credit reporting companies to find out where you stand.
 (You can see all three reports at

-Take care when making a decision to close an existing credit line.
+Take care when contemplating the closing of an existing credit line.
 Many prospective mortgage applicants believe that paying off and closing credit cards and other revolving lines will help them improve their chances of qualifying for a home loan.
 In fact, the opposite is sometimes true.
-Credit reporting companies document the number of open tradelines that consumers have that are reporting in good standing.
-If you have less than three open and active tradelines with at least 12 months of history, you may qualify for a smaller pool of mortgage products and programs.
+Credit reporting companies document the number of open tradelines, or credit accounts, that consumers have that are reporting in good standing.
+If you have fewer than three open and active tradelines with at least 12 months of history, you may qualify for a smaller pool of mortgage products and programs.
 It's great to pay down or pay off your credit lines, and you may even choose to use them infrequently, but think twice before closing them.

 5. Have you saved enough for your down payment?

-The traditional practice is to put down at least 20% of the purchase price of a home in cash.
-There are, however, many exceptions to this rule.
+A common practice is to put down at least 20% of the purchase price of a home in cash.
+However, it's not necessarily a requirement.
 In some cases, you can provide investment assets as collateral to help reduce your down payment.
 There are also a number of mortgage programs available today that require little or no down payment, such as a VA loan (guaranteed by the United States Department of Veterans Affairs), FHA loan (insured by the Federal Housing Administration and issued by an FHA-approved lender) or other bank-specific programs.

-It's important that you're comfortable with the monthly mortgage payment, which will include the principal on the loan, plus interest, as well as the amount put aside each month to cover real estate taxes and insurance.
-It's also important to have sufficient emergency savings set aside so that you could comfortably make the mortgage payments for several months in the event your income was suddenly reduced.
+Make sure you're comfortable with the monthly mortgage payment, which may include the principal on the loan, plus interest, as well as the amount put aside each month to cover real estate taxes and insurance.
+It's also important to have sufficient emergency savings set aside so you could comfortably make the mortgage payments for several months if your income was suddenly reduced.
 If you're nearing retirement (or already retired), you're likely thinking about living on your retirement income.
 Consider how a mortgage payment would factor into your budget.

-It's important that you're comfortable with the monthly mortgage payment, which will include the principal on the loan, plus interest, as well as the amount put aside each month to cover real estate taxes and insurance.
+Make sure you're comfortable with the monthly mortgage payment, which may include the principal on the loan, plus interest, as well as the amount put aside each month to cover real estate taxes and insurance.

 — Neil Stikeleather,